Saturday, January 31, 2009

 Don plays Jake Raye, a Los Angeles gym owner who travels to Manila to claim his half-brother Michael's corpse.
 Jake's only clue is a swath of red polyester found clutched in Michael's hand, cloth torn from his killer's robe.
 It belongs to a member of the Red Fist, a secret society of kickboxers who fight underground for the amusement of wealthy gamblers.
 The only way for Jake to get inside the Red Fist to identify the murderer is to compete in the ultimate round robin--a series of championship matches in which only one man, the eventual winner, will be left standing.

-Writer Robert King (VERTICAL LIMIT) isn't much on creating believable human relationships or crisp dialogue, but is that really what a movie titled BLOODFIST needs?
+Writer Robert King, who went on to create the critically acclaimed TV drama THE GOOD WIFE with his wife Michelle, isn't much on creating believable human relationships or crisp dialogue, but is that really what a movie titled BLOODFIST needs?
 He and director Terence H. Winkless (THE NEST) know how to space the fight scenes, so that no more than, oh, seven or eight minutes ever go by without somebody punching, gouging or kicking somebody else.
-So it's a good thing Winkless cast his movie with an eye towards realism.
-Wilson and his co-stars Billy Blanks, Kris Aguilar and Rob Kaman all are the Real Deal; in fact, the opening credits list their trophies along with their names.
+So it's a good thing Winkless, whom I interviewed here, cast his movie with an eye towards realism.
+Wilson and his co-stars Billy Blanks, Kris Aguilar and Rob Kaman all are the Real Deal.
+In fact, the opening credits list their trophies along with their names.

 Wilson, one of kickboxing's greatest champions, is a competent, if not particularly interesting, leading man.
 Like Chuck Norris, he has an unimpressive speaking voice and is usually overwhelmed in any scene in which he has to express an emotion, but he comes across as a very likable guy.
 He seems a bit slight for an action star, but his real-life accomplishments obviously speak otherwise, and he handles himself well in the many fight scenes (although he is doubled for stunts like jumping off of buildings).